devxdebanjan/GSoC-2025-Liquid-Galaxy/README.md

 # The Official App to control LG Robotics Simulation

 This is how you can simulate and control your Robots in Liquid Galaxy.
+This is a demo of what you can do with it: https://github.com/devxdebanjan/GSoC-2025-Liquid-Galaxy/blob/robosim-app/intro_2.mp4

 ## Prerequisites
 - Liquid Galaxy Rig Setup